awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/setup_agents.md

 ```

 This will create a `spot_nodegroup_jenkins.yml` file that we will use to instruct eksctl to create one nodegroup (EC2 Auto Scaling group), with the labels `intent: jenkins-agents` and `lifecycle: Ec2Spot`.
 The ASG will also have a custom tag key `k8s.io/cluster-autoscaler/node-template/label/intent` with the value `jenkins-agents` - This is in order for Kubernetes cluster-autoscaler to respect the node selector configuration that we will apply later in the module.

+Since Jenkins job oriented workloads are not fault-tolerant and an EC2 Spot interruption would cause the build job to fail, we can choose the **capacity-optimized** allocation strategy which will provision Spot Instances for us from the capacity pools that have the lowest chances of being interrupted.
+This way, we increase the chances of successfully completing our Jenkins jobs when running on Spot Instances.

 ```
 eksctl create nodegroup -f spot_nodegroup_jenkins.yml